towolf/towolf.github.com/docs/PsychOpenGL/MOGL/wrap/moglfreeall.markdown

 title: moglfreeall
 categories:
   - wrap
+encoding: UTF-8
 ---

-moglfreeall \-\- Free all memory buffers inside mogl which were previously created via calls to ptr = moglmalloc\(...\) or ptr = moglcalloc\(...\).
+moglfreeall -- Free all memory buffers inside mogl which were previously created via calls to ptr = moglmalloc\(...\) or ptr = moglcalloc\(...\).

 After successfull release, all Pointers will be invalid, \*do not use them anymore\*